scheinerman/LinearAlgebraX.jl/README.md

 The functions in this module work for all types of `Integer`, `Rational`, and `Mod` entries in matrices.
 Other exact numbers may work as well, but are not tested.

-As the goal of this module is always to give exact answers but, at the same time, be type stable, the results of many of these functions are `big`.
+As the goal of this module is always to give exact answers and, at the same time, be type stable, the results of many of these functions are `big`.
 That is, the `detx` of an integer matrix has entries of type `BigInt`.